 Digital Object Identifier (DOI)

 Pankratz, V. Shane; Roberts, Rosebud O.; Mielke, Michelle M.; Knopman, David S.; Jack, Clifford R.; Geda, Yonas E.; Rocca, Walter A.; and Petersen, Ronald C., "Predicting the risk of mild cognitive impairment in the Mayo Clinic Study of Aging" (2015).
-Neurology Articles.
+Neurology.
 384.